distillpub/post--multimodal/src/paper.md

 <Svelte component={ImageTypeNeurons} container={<div />} />

-**Image feature neurons.** These neurons detect extraneous features that a photo might contain: photobombs and bunny ears, the heads of people seated in front of you at a lecture, Photoshopped modifications, and more.
+**Image feature neurons.** These neurons detect extra features that a photo might contain, such as photobombs and bunny ears, that aren't even necessarily part of the image's core setting.
-Feature visualization shown along with logo, face, and text facets.

 import ImageFeatureNeurons from './diagrams/ImageFeatureNeurons.svelte'

 <Svelte component={ImageFeatureNeurons} container={<div />} />

 **Counting neurons.** These neurons detect duplicates of the same person or thing, and can distinguish them by their count.
-For example, the "trios" neuron might fire for a trio of friends taking a photo together, whereas the "pairs or fours" neuron might fire for pairs of shoes, pairs of cookies, and pairs of people.

 import CountingNeurons from './diagrams/CountingNeurons.svelte'

 <Svelte component={CountingNeurons} container={<div />} />

-**Holiday neurons.** These neurons recognize the names, decorations, and traditional trappings around various holidays.
+**Holiday neurons.** These neurons recognize the names, decorations, and traditional trappings around a holiday.

 import HolidayNeurons from './diagrams/HolidayNeurons.svelte'

 <Svelte component={HolidayNeurons} container={<div />} />

-**Fictional universe neurons.** These neurons represent characters and concepts from within a particular fictional universe.
+**Fictional universe neurons.** These neurons represent characters and concepts from within particular fictional universes.

 import FictionalUniverseNeurons from './diagrams/FictionalUniverseNeurons.svelte'

 <Svelte component={FictionalUniverseNeurons} container={<div />} />

-**Brand neurons.** As with person identity recognition, these neurons recognize brand identities.
+**Brand neurons.** Like the neurons that recognize the identities of people, these neurons recognize brand identities.

 import BrandNeurons from './diagrams/BrandNeurons.svelte'